Research Mission

 What is Young Academic Music (YAM)?

-YAM is an education research project that is being conducted in your district during the 2022-2023 school year.
+YAM is an education research project that is being conducted in your district during the 2023-2024 school year.
 The purpose of the project is to test a new supplemental kindergarten curriculum that combines math and music education to help young children learn about numbers, patterns, music notes, and problem solving using fun, engaging activities in the classroom.
-YAM uses evidence-based strategies to seamlessly weave together authentic kindergarten-level mathematics, music, and computational thinking instruction.
-This content addresses both the Common Core Standards in Mathematics as well as the Texas Essential Knowledge and Skills.
-This research project is being conducted by Touro Graduate School of Education (New York City), in partnership with the University of Texas at Austin, SRI International, WestEd and the Herbie Hancock Institute of Jazz.

 What does the study involve?